About CARE and hiveonline

 Fintech is not just about digitizing conventional financial services but also about solving challenges beyond the core financial areas.
 Together with CARE Danmark and hiveonline Copenhagen FinTech Lab has embarked on an experiment to make fintech matter.

 CARE is a humanitarian development organization that has the mission to fight poverty and the impact of climate change on a global scale.
 Like many humanitarian development organizations, it is facing the “NGO challenge” of operating in areas with poor financial infrastructure and access to financial services.
 We believed that there must be a Fintech solution out there that can help overcome these challenges while delivering on the objectives that the NGOs pursue.

 Niger’s village savings and loans system

 As part of an experiment, Copenhagen FinTech Lab and CARE Danmark formulated a challenge for Niger, which has been ranked the second least-developed country by the United Nations Human Development Index and has a large unbanked community making up 93% of the 28 million population, disproportionately women.

 However, in case of a crisis or a high demand of loans by the community members the savings box can’t provide its members with sufficient capital beyond the credit limit.
 As a consequence, many citizens take up microloans with high interest fees (40% on average) due to high cost of administration and high risk of default, which are difficult to pay back and make the population run into even more debt.
-Especially women can´t access lending services due to a high cost of moving cash around – the money needs to be sent with an armed guard because of bandits and other potential dangers.
-Making it this way of lending beyond the VSLA pot cost ineffective.
+Especially women can´t access these lending services due to high costs of moving cash around as the money needs to be sent with an armed guard because of bandits and other potential dangers.
+Making this way of lending beyond the VSLA pot cost ineffective.

 About the journey